codetricity/fastopp-leapcell/SECURITY.md

 X-XSS-Protection: 1; mode=block
 Referrer-Policy: strict-origin-when-cross-origin
 Permissions-Policy: geolocation=(), microphone=(), camera=()
-Content-Security-Policy: [configured for educational use]
+Content-Security-Policy: [configured for educational use with CDN support]
 ```

+**Note**: The CSP allows CDN resources (Tailwind CSS, Chart.js, etc.) for educational purposes.
+In production, these should be bundled locally.

 ## Production Deployment Security